Serving Art Educators

 FA1 Process and techniques for the production, exhibition or performance of one or more of the visual or performed arts.
 FA3 The vocabulary to explain perceptions about and evaluations of works in dance, music, theater and visual arts.

 Reproductions of various Surrealist works are hung around The Creativity Lab.
 We begin with an exploratory discussion of the reproductions, specifically: "What do you see?"
 As with Cubism, be prepared for laughs and confusion, but usually students are fascinated with artists like Dali.
 Surrealism is a tough nut to crack with learners if you want to get into many of the actual motivating factors of the original Surrealist groups.
 I like using this lesson to bridge the gap between observation and initial understanding of the Surrealist concept.
 (Plus, it’s a lot of fun!)
 This is a twisted way to approach a standard grid-drawing exercise.
 Before beginning, learners should already be familiar with (and probably already bored with) grid-drawing.

 1 Using a digital camera, learners will make close-up portraits of each other.
 In Photoshop (or similar), open each image, use the "posterize" feature to separate the image into layers of flat values.
 Print out in black and white.
-(Photoshop is avaiable at the Adobe Education Store
+(Photoshop is avaiable at the Amazon Adobe page

 2 Using a ruler, measure and mark a grid onto the surface of the print.
 Make sure that each grid is an equally sized square.
 I find that it’s easier to mark each line along the top with a number or a letter and each line along the left hand side with a number or a letter.
 Like the game of Battleship, this makes locating intersecting lines much easier and more accurate.